tophergates/bdx_inc_projects/12-quiz-app/README.md

 ## EXTRA CREDIT
   * Add user authentication to allow users to log in using their login credentials.
 You can save their login credentials to local storage using HTML5 browser storage.

+      - Note: Using local storage for user login information is **not** something you would do in a real-world application.
+Normally, you would achieve this using a database to store and retrieve user data.
+But databases are a whole other rabbit hole to dive down.

   * Use cookies to remember the user and show a "Welcome, [First Name]" message when the user returns to the quiz.